zchee/neovim-wiki/Installing-Neovim.md

     make install
     export PATH="$HOME/neovim/bin:$PATH"

-_Note:_ The `rm -r build/` step above is needed if you already built Neovim before, otherwise the install location will be the same as before.
+Note that the `rm -r build/` step above is needed if you've built Neovim before, as the install location will be the same as before since CMake caches build information

 ## Uninstall a source build